turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 ## Lab Objectives
-* Create a Database for our MessageLogger application
+* Create a Database for a Library

-In our Mod2 Labs, we are going to be building and working with a Database that could be used in our Message Logger application from Mod1.
-This new 'feature' will give us the ability to store users' messages to be shown at a later date, and give users a better experience with the application.
+In our Mod2 Labs, we are going to be building and working with a Database that could be used in a library.
+This database would help librarians and library patrons better understand what books the library has, which are available, and which are rented out.

-** Instructor Note **  This lab includes group, and individual work.
+** Instructor Note **  This lab includes group and individual work.
 Start with groups of 3/4 students for the outlining section, then let them work individually to create the database tables.
 As an 'exit ticket', we will ask everyone for the SQL create statements they used - the key piece to verify is how students used primary and foreign keys.

 ## Practice
 ### Datatypes